Katy Carmichael: Career

 Carmichael collaborated with Bib Gourmand winning chef Matt Williamson and Guardian food writer Claire Thomson to create the food-theatre show The Table Of Delights, which began as a gourmet tasting and performance experience for adults (Bristol Old Vic, 2013-2014).
 The children's version of the show premiered at The Print Room at The Old Coronet winning the Off West End award for best production for families category (2016).
 Carmichael is creative director of The Table of Delights online a new food entertainment website sponsored by Yeo Valley and Pukka Tea.

 She directed singer and songwriter Kate Dimbleby's solo show Songbirds (Tobacco Factory, Bath Ustinov, UK Tour 2017) based on her acclaimed a cappella album.

+As narrator, Carmichael has read several audiobooks, including The Rook by Daniel O'Malley and The Tenant of Wildfell Hall.
+She has provided voice over for numerous television advertisements.

 Personal life

 Carmichael has been married to actor Tristan Sturrock since 2005.
 They have three children together: a son born in 2004, a daughter born in 2006, and a second daughter born in 2010.
-One of their daughters, Bronte Carmichael is also an actress, who is known for her role as Madeline Robin in the 2018 Disney film Christopher Robin.
+One of their daughters, Bronte Carmichael, is also an actress, who is known for her role as Madeline Robin in the 2018 Disney film Christopher Robin.